-- (1) This section applies if an accredited person, other than an accredited person who is an approved examiner or an approved person- - (a) has an obligation under the Act to notify the chief executive of a notifiable event; and - (b) has an obligation under a prescribed smartcard Act to notify the chief executive, or the general manager under the Maritime Safety Queensland Act 2002, of the same notifiable event; and notifiable event means any of the following-

-- (c) complies with the obligation under the prescribed smartcard Act. - (2) The obligation under the Act to notify the chief executive of the notifiable event is taken to have been satisfied if any time allowed to make the notification under the Act has not expired. - (3) In this section-
+- (1) This section applies if an accredited person, other than an accredited person who is an approved examiner or an approved person- - (a) has an obligation under the Act to notify the chief executive of a notifiable event; and - (b) has an obligation under a prescribed smartcard Act to notify the chief executive, or the general manager under the Maritime Safety Queensland Act 2002, of the same notifiable event; and - (c) complies with the obligation under the prescribed smartcard Act. - (2) The obligation under the Act to notify the chief executive of the notifiable event is taken to have been satisfied if any time allowed to make the notification under the Act has not expired. - (3) In this section-